 Jared helped create HotelTonight with Sam and Chris and focused chiefly on building out the company's world class hotel inventory and relationships.
 He previously was VP of corporate development at online-video production and distribution pioneer TurnHere.
 He also helped launch the hotel business at Orbitz.com and served as general manager of the company’s Lodging.com brand.
 Before he realized life was supposed to be enjoyable, he worked in corporate finance and investment banking at Credit Suisse First Boston and Budget Group, Inc. Today, Jared is an active advisor and investor in the next generation of world class technology companies.
 He HotelTonights at Hotel Demetria in Guadalajara.

 Rick is a General Partner at USVP, focusing on software, mobile and e-commerce businesses.
-He has been involved in over a half-dozen successful exits at USVP including Instantis (acquired by Oracle), MeetMe (NASDAQ:MEET), Trunk Club (acquired by Nordstrom), Trusteer (acquired by IBM), Victrio (acquired by Verint) and Yammer (acquired by Microsoft).
-Rick currently serves on the boards of leading software companies like Act-On Software, ThreatMetrix and Wayin, and innovative consumer services companies like Pluto TV and Primary.com.
+He has been involved in more than a half-dozen successful exits at USVP totaling $3.6B in enterprise value, including Pluto TV (acquired by Viacom), Instantis (acquired by Oracle), ThreatMetrix (acquired by RELX), Trunk Club (acquired by Nordstrom), MeetMe (NASDAQ:MEET), Trusteer (acquired by IBM) and Yammer (acquired by Microsoft).
+Rick also serves on the boards of leading private companies like Act-On Software, Edison Software, Happy Returns and Primary.

 Roger invests in great entrepreneurs building innovative companies across the software and consumer landscape.
 His investments include Angie’s List (IPO), Blue Jeans Network, BlueKai, FreeWheel, Gainsight, Groupon (IPO), Kontagent, Lotame, Narrative Science, PrimeRevenue, TrialPay and World Golf Tour.
 Before joining Battery as a general partner, Roger spent 10 years as an entrepreneur and operator.
 Most recently, he was co-founder of Corio, a leading managed service provider that was acquired by IBM.